 There are also other providers, such as Divvy, which provides credit cards for businesses.
 With Divvy, businesses can set up virtual credit cards and adjust spending limits for different employees.

 We looked through some of our credit card accounts to see if we could set up a virtual credit card, and we didn’t have much luck.
-Some credit card companies may not offer virtual cards or they may offer them only for certain cards, so you may not be able to find a way to add virtual cards, even if your credit card company provides them for some users.
+Some credit card companies don't offer virtual cards or they may offer them only for certain cards.
+You may not be able to activate a virtual card, even if your credit card company provides them for some users.

 For example, Discover Card allows you to add your card only to your digital wallet but doesn’t allow you to set up a virtual card.
 American Express virtual credit cards are only available when using Google Chrome or on an Android device.